South Carolina LLC

 Articles of OrganizationIn this lesson, we will walk you through filing your Articles of Organization with the South Carolina Secretary of State.
 This is the document that officially forms your South Carolina LLC.

-1. Online: The LLC filing fee is $125 and your LLC will be approved in 1-2 business days, however, most filings are approved the same business day.
+If you file online, the LLC filing fee is $125 and your LLC will be approved in 1-2 business days, however, most filings are approved the same business day.

-2. By mail: The LLC filing fee is $110 and your LLC will be approved in 3-4 business days (plus mail time).
+If you file by mail, the LLC filing fee is $110 and your LLC will be approved in 3-4 business days (plus mail time).

 Note: Filing times may take longer due to government delays.
 For the most up-to-date LLC processing times, check how long does it take to get an LLC in South Carolina.